openboxes/openboxes/docs/api-guide/authentication.md

 Authentication was successful
 ```

-NOTE: `-c cookies` option will create a cookies file (cookies.txt) and save your session information to be used in
+**NOTE**: The `-c cookies.txt` option creates a cookies file named `cookies.txt` and saves your session information for later requests.
+This prevents needing to pass authentication headers around in each request.
-subsequent requests.
-This saves a huge amount of headache when you're testing the API.

-## Cookie
+## Cookies
-Once you have authenticated, you have two options to authorize requests.
+After you authenticate, you have two options to authorize requests: the cookies header, and the cookies file.

-### Cookie Header
+### Cookies Header
-Copy the JSESSIONID Cookie from the response header to make subsequent authenticated requests
+Copy the JSESSIONID cookie from the response header to make authenticated requests.
-to the API

 ```
 $ curl -i -X POST -H "Content-Type: application/json" \
 -H "Cookie: JSESSIONID=062F3CF6129FC12B6BDD4D02E15BA531" \
 https://openboxes.ngrok.io/openboxes/api/categories
 ```

-### Cookie File
+### Cookies File
-Or use `-b cookies.txt` to read from a cookies file and start making requests against the API.
-NOTE: You'll need to use the `-c cookies.txt` on the login request in order to generate the proper cookies.
+Or use `-b cookies.txt` to read from a cookies file and make requests against the API.
+Use the `-c cookies.txt` on the login request to generate the proper cookies.

 ```
 $ curl -i -X POST -H "Content-Type: application/json" -b cookies.txt \
 https://openboxes.ngrok.io/openboxes/api/categories